ujw0l/ujw0l/README.md

 ### Hi there 👋

 #### ⚡ I am Javascript/PHP/WordPress/jQuery/CSS developer.
-When I am not working, I Write/Debug/Modify Web Application
+When I am not working, I Write/Debug/Modify opensource Web Application

 <!--
 **ujw0l/ujw0l** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.